daifoundation/dai-plugin-eth2dai-instant/README.md

 ___
 ## Usage

 The `Eth2DaiDirectService` normalizes the syntax across different types of trades, so the main functionality is represented simply by `sell` and `buy`.
-The difference between these two functions is the value you're defining explicitly; for example, a user might want to `sell` one hundred Dai for however much ETH it can buy (or vice versa).
+The difference between these two functions is the value that's defined explicitly; for example, a user might want to `sell` one hundred Dai for however much ETH that can buy (or vice versa).

 **The valid token symbols for either side of the trade are `'ETH'`, `'WETH'`, `'PETH'`, and `'DAI'`.**